orbeon/orbeon-forms-doc/form-runner/feature/pdf-production.md

 ## Introduction

-Form Builder and Form Runner can produce PDF output in two ways:
+Orbeon Forms can produce PDF output in two ways:

 - __Automatically__
     - The PDF is produced based on the appearance of the form in your web browser.
 This is similar to printing a read-only version of your form.